Healing nervous system – Fear of Abandonment Series: PART 3

 THEN we can use actions like breath awareness, body scanning, or placing a hand on your chest or belly to strengthen & create a trusted inner connection that letting go of action-oriented states and just being is safe.

-✦ A Gift With My Love ✦
+✦ A Gift With Love ✦

 Ready for tools that create safety and calm?

-Download my 7 Days of Regulation guide: seven daily practices to ease future anxiety and bring your nervous system back to balance.
+Seven daily practices to ease future anxiety and bring your nervous system back to balance.

-Shift the Inputs, Change the Outputs
+Shift Inputs, Change Outputs

 Gentle new inputs invite your body into a different outcome.